 The 3-Day Effect: How Reconnecting with Nature Can Aid Your Recovery

-For tens of thousands of years, our brains and bodies slowly developed to its surroundings.
-For example, we grow tired when it’s dark and more alert when it’s light (or used to) because of circadian rhythm, the internal clock in our brain that developed over millennia.
-In today’s world of artificial lights and screens, disruptions in our circadian rhythm are common.
-In the evolutionary timeline, this very new dilemma is linked to depression, anxiety, cognitive decline, and behavioral health problems.
+For tens of thousands of years, our brains and bodies slowly developed with and adjusted to their surroundings.
+For example, up until recently, most people grew tired when it was dark and more alert when it was light thanks to our circadian rhythm.
+But in today’s world of artificial lights and screens, disruptions in our circadian rhythms and a host of related conditions are common.

 Nature Helps Restore the Mind & Body

 Intuitively, most of us understand that spending some time in nature is a good thing.
 However, it’s not merely a philosophy or an opinion spouted by outdoorsy types.
-There is a growing amount of scientific evidence that supports the efficacy of the 3-Day Effect.
-David Sawyer, a cognitive psychologist at the University of Utah, coined the term.
-In a 2012 study, Sawyer led a novice backpacking group into nature for four to six days.
-The study roughly indicated a 50% increase in problem-solving skills among participates after the immersion.
-According to Sawyer, the third day is when many experienced the “cleaning of the mental windshield,” thus the term, the 3-Day Effect.
+There is a growing amount of scientific evidence that supports it.

 Wilderness Immersion as a Treatment Method

-While many treatment centers now incorporate some form of ecotherapy into its treatment plan, wilderness therapy has become increasingly popular in recent years.
-In short, wilderness therapy is a form of adventure-based therapy that blends traditional treatment methods with an immersion in nature.
+While many treatment centers now incorporate some form of ecotherapy into their treatment plans, wilderness therapy has become increasingly popular in recent years.
+In short, wilderness therapy is a form of adventure-based therapy that blends traditional treatment methods with immersion in nature.
 Although treatment approaches may differ among treatment programs, the natural setting is a shared, key element.

 How to Incorporate Nature into Your Recovery